nakkstar123/nakkstar123.github.io/content/_index.md

          date_start: '2021-12-01'
          date_end: '2022-06-01'
          description: |2-
-             * Programmed a 6 degree-of-freedom simulation model in MATLAB for the hybrid fuel rocket team at UCLA.
+             * Programmed a 6 degree-of-freedom simulation model in MATLAB for the hybrid fuel rocket team at UCLA
-             * Simulation was used to predict rocket apogee, off-the-rail-speed, and stability during ascent.
+             * Simulation was used to predict rocket apogee, off-the-rail-speed, and stability during ascent

    design:
      columns: '2'